TIY-LR-NET-2015-Fall/Week-10-Day-2/README.md

 4. List your classmates teachers name on the page using a service/factory controller.
 5. Allow the list in #4 to be filter using a input from a textbox.

+# Turning in

+1. Clone this repo and submit a pull request with your code changes.

 # Notes [Angular JS in 60 minutes](https://www.youtube.com/watch?v=i9MHigUZKEM)